Frequently Asked Questions - Current Students

 A: Yes.
-You do have a two-week grace period after the April 15 deadline.
-However, applications received after May 1 through July 1 are subject to a 10% - 40% reduction in Reed grant.
-Applications received after July 1 will be awarded federal aid only and no Reed grant.
+There is a two-week grace period after the April 15 deadline.
+However, applications received after May 1 through July 1 may be subject to a 10-40% reduction in Reed Grant.
+Applications received after July 1 will be awarded federal aid only and no Reed Grant.

 Q: Due to circumstances beyond my control, I wasn't able to meet the application deadline.
 Is there anything I can do?

-A: Submit your applications as soon as possible along with a statement petitioning to be considered an on-time applicant.
+A: Submit your applications as soon as possible, along with a statement petitioning to be considered an on-time applicant.
 Your petition should include a detailed explanation of the circumstances that prevented you from meeting the priority deadline.
-Petitions are reviewed on a case by case basis.
+Petitions can be submitted via email and will be reviewed on a case-by-case basis.

 Q: Can I apply for financial aid if I haven't had aid in the past?

-A: If you are a domestic student who did not apply or did not receive financial aid in previous years, you can apply for financial aid in subsequent years by submitting your FAFSA and CSS Profile by the published deadlins.
-If you are an international student who did not apply for aid during your first year, you are not eligible to apply for aid in future years.
+A: If you are a domestic student who did not apply or did not receive financial aid in previous years, you can apply for aid in subsequent years by submitting your FAFSA and CSS Profile by the published deadlines.
+If you are an international student who did not apply for aid during their first year, you are not eligible to apply for aid in future years.